What is a subdural hematoma?

 - Cerebrospinal fluid leak (rare)

-- Blood vessel rupture at a weak or bulging spot, known as a cerebral aneurysm (rare)
+- Blood vessel rupture at a weak or bulging spot (cerebral aneurysm) (rare)

 - Tumor (rare)